Blair Witch (video game): Reception

-Blair Witch received "mixed or average" reviews, according to review aggregator Metacritic.
+Blair Witch received "mixed or average" reviews, according to review aggregator platform Metacritic.
 Alex Spencer of PC Gamer called Blair Witch "an interesting horror game that never manages to escape the shadow of its ‘90s inspiration" but criticised it for not developing some of the mechanics further.
 Writing for GameSpot, Alessandro Barbosa praised the game's atmosphere and sound design but was critical saying that Blair Witch does not have a complex tale, in addition calling the story twists as predictable.
 Jeff Cork of Game Informer echoed similar pros, but criticised the enemy encounters and its inconsistency.
 Destructoids Patrick Hancock commented that "Blair Witch sufficiently blends regular scares with psychological horror", but noted the abundant amount of jump scares that become annoying and noticeable.

 The game's atmosphere and sound design were highlighted positively with Polygon editor Cass Marshall calling the atmosphere of the forest "satisfying", and said that developer Bloober Team created an ominous, intimidating forest that looks haunted, but noted that occasionally can be frustrating when navigating and becoming lost in it.
 Eurogamers Viki Blake highlighted the visuals and the masterful use of sound when creating the scares and the set-pieces as memorable.

 The characters received generally positive reviews.
 T.J.
 Hafer, writing for IGN, stated that the dog made the experience much more bearable and was useful for tracking down important items, but was critical of the dog's "flimsy" AI.
 Jason Faulkner of GameRevolution called Bullet's inclusion as "under-utilised", with his most significant usage being directing the player towards enemies during combat.
 Alyssa Mercante of GamesRadar+ pointed out the character of Ellis Lynch, commenting on the relationship between Ellis and Bullet and the clever use of mental problems, and called this narrative tool as excellent that keeps the game on the edge.